-My chapter in Rurality Re-Imagined started life as presentation given at Towards a Museum of Contemporary Farming at The Science Museum, led by artist Georgina Barney.
-I proposed the approach of improvisation for inclusion into this fictional museum.
+My chapter in Rurality Re-Imagined started life as presentation given at The Science Museum for an event: Towards a Museum of Contemporary Farming led by artist Georgina Barney.
+I was invited to propose something for inclusion into this fictional museum.

 The book features 24 artists, designers and academics who engage with particular rural places, processes and experiences – questioning the conceptual apparatus through which the rural is represented.
 In doing so, they reveal a countryside that is multifaceted, mutable and replete with possibilities.